awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet-configuration-strategies.md

 ## Allocation strategies for Spot Instances<a name="ec2-fleet-allocation-strategy"></a>

-The allocation strategy for your EC2 Fleet determines how it fulfills your request for Spot Instances from the possible Spot Instance pools represented by its launch specifications\.
+The allocation strategy for your EC2 Fleet determines how it fulfills your request for Spot Instances from the possible Spot capacity pools represented by its launch specifications\.
 The following are the allocation strategies that you can specify in your fleet:

 `lowest-price`
-The Spot Instances come from the pool with the lowest price\.
+The Spot Instances come from the Spot capacity pool with the lowest price\.
 This is the default strategy\.

 `diversified`
-The Spot Instances are distributed across all pools\.
+The Spot Instances are distributed across all Spot capacity pools\.

 `capacity-optimized`
-The Spot Instances come from the pool with optimal capacity for the number of instances that are launching\.
+The Spot Instances come from the Spot capacity pool with optimal capacity for the number of instances that are launching\.
+You can optionally set a priority for each instance type in your fleet using `capacity-optimized-prioritized`\.
+EC2 implements the priorities on a best\-effort basis, but optimizes for capacity first\.

 `InstancePoolsToUseCount`
-The Spot Instances are distributed across the number of Spot pools that you specify\.
+The Spot Instances are distributed across the number of Spot capacity pools that you specify\.
 This parameter is valid only when used in combination with `lowest-price`\.

 ### Maintaining target capacity<a name="ec2-fleet-maintain-fleet-capacity"></a>

-After Spot Instances are terminated due to a change in the Spot price or available capacity of a Spot Instance pool, an EC2 Fleet of type `maintain` launches replacement Spot Instances\.
+After Spot Instances are terminated due to a change in the Spot price or available capacity of a Spot capacity pool, an EC2 Fleet of type `maintain` launches replacement Spot Instances\.
 If the allocation strategy is `lowest-price`, the fleet launches replacement instances in the pool where the Spot price is currently the lowest\.
-If the allocation strategy is `lowest-price` in combination with `InstancePoolsToUseCount`, the fleet selects the Spot pools with the lowest price and launches Spot Instances across the number of Spot pools that you specify\.
+If the allocation strategy is `lowest-price` in combination with `InstancePoolsToUseCount`, the fleet selects the Spot capacity pools with the lowest price and launches Spot Instances across the number of Spot capacity pools that you specify\.
 If the allocation strategy is `capacity-optimized`, the fleet launches replacement instances in the pool that has the most available Spot Instance capacity\.
 If the allocation strategy is `diversified`, the fleet distributes the replacement Spot Instances across the remaining pools\.

 ### Configure EC2 Fleet for cost optimization<a name="ec2-fleet-strategy-cost-optimization"></a>